openshift/enhancements/enhancements/ingress/ingress-operator-operand-logging-level.md

 }
 ```

+The new resource will be cluster scoped.
+To keep consistent with the naming conventions for other cluster-scoped
+resources where only a single instance is expected, the default name will be "cluster".

-The `OperatorLogLevel` field will be included in the `spec` of the Ingress Operator CRD:
+The `OperatorLogLevel` field will be included in the `spec` of the Ingress CRD:

 ```go
 type IngressSpec struct {